-Like a butterfly, Hipline has metamorphosed into an established dance fitness destination spanning two thriving and popular locations in Oakland.
+Like a butterfly, Hipline has metamorphosed into an established destination in Oakland.
 So it’s definitely possible, in the flurry of growth, that you may not have yet met the two original wizards behind Hipline’s hot pink curtain.
 Surely, first wave Hipliners from 2008 have seen sisters Gabriela and Samar Nassar take that winding yellow brick road to Oz (or Oakland).
 Their true-blue journey to that shimmering, sweatastic, and fabulous place we know and love today seems nothing short of completely inevitable and so wholly natural.
 However, as Hipline continues to grow and welcome new additions, it may be a little less obvious where the dream of Hipline began…

 And no, not exactly in Kansas!

 Born in Dublin, California, Gabriela, Samar and their youngest sister, Alexandra were raised in an immediate and extended family steeped in culture and tradition.
 Their father, Adib, steadfast, strong and supportive, hails from across the globe in Lebanon.
 Having instilled in his daughters a loving connection to the Middle East and Arabic culture, from dance to food, the spirit of their Arabic background has always been a significant part of their lives.
 Of course, many Hipliners know their mother, Patricia, from her smooth dance stylings that can be spotted at either Hipline studio.
 Originally from Peru, when you meet Patricia, it’s plain to see where Gabriela and Samar get their equally warm, interested and welcoming demeanors.
 Gabriela will give you a wide smile and tell you when she’s instructing a class and sees her mom shaking it out of the corner of her eye, she’s quickly reminded where she gets her own moves from.